ChuxuanJi/EECProject1/README.md

 ### Code:

-- **shan_box_alpha.R:** An R script to draw a box plot of Shannon Index at different temperatures.

-- **PCA_test_Unifrac.r:** An R script to draw a PCA graph using the calculated weighted Unifrac distances.
+- **Diversity_EVs_Pairplot.R:** An R script to judge whether this is a significant linear relationship between diversity indices and environmental variables.

-- **sample_prepare_empo2.R:** An R script that filters the OTU table and combines the filtered results with the samples grouping table classified by different sampling sites.

-- **sample_prepare_lati.R:** An R script that filters the OTU table and combines the filtered results with the latitude grouping table.

-- **sample_prepare_shan.R:** An R script that filters the OTU table and combines the filtered results with the Shannon Index grouping table.

-- **sample_prepare_T.r:** An R script that filters the OTU table and combines the filtered results with the temperature grouping table.

-- **sample_prepare_waterns_lati.R:** An R script that filters the OTU table and combines the filtered results with the water (non-saline) samples grouping table classified by latitude.

-- **sample_prepare_ns_lati.R:** An R script that filters the OTU table and combines the filtered results with the non-saline samples grouping table classified by latitude.

-- **sample_prepare_ns_shan.R:** An R script that filters the OTU table and combines the filtered results with the non-saline samples grouping table classified by Shannon Index.

-- **sample_prepare_ns_T.R:** An R script that filters the OTU table and combines the filtered results with the non-saline samples grouping table classified by temperature.

-- **sample_prepare_s_lati.R:** An R script that filters the OTU table and combines the filtered results with the saline samples grouping table classified by latitude.

-- **sample_prepare_s_shan.R:** An R script that filters the OTU table and combines the filtered results with the saline samples grouping table classified by Shannon Index.

-- **sample_prepare_s_T.R:** An R script that filters the OTU table and combines the filtered results with the saline samples grouping table classified by temperature.

-- **sample_prepare_p_lati.R:** An R script that filters the OTU table and combines the filtered results with the plant samples grouping table classified by latitude.

-- **sample_prepare_p_shan.R:** An R script that filters the OTU table and combines the filtered results with the plant samples grouping table classified by Shannon Index.

-- **sample_prepare_p_T.R:** An R script that filters the OTU table and combines the filtered results with the plant samples grouping table classified by temperature.

-- **sample_prepare_a_lati.R:** An R script that filters the OTU table and combines the filtered results with the animal samples grouping table classified by latitude.
+- **Diversty_Hist_EMPO2.R:** An R script to plot histograms of diversity indices for the whole dataset samples and the EMPO 2 samples.

-- **nmds_envfit_empo2.R:** An R script for NMDS analysis and graphing of the filtered OTU table classified by different sampling sites.
+- **Diversty_Hist_EMPO3.R:** An R script to plot histograms of diversity indices for the EMPO 3 samples.

-- **nmds_envfit_lati.R:** An R script for NMDS analysis and graphing of the filtered OTU table classified by latitude.
+- **Diversty_lati_EMPO2.R:** An R script to show the patterns between diversity indices and latitude of the whole dataset samples and the EMPO 2 samples.

-- **nmds_envfit_T.R:** An R script for NMDS analysis and graphing of the filtered OTU table classified by temperatue.
+- **Diversty_lati_EMPO3.R:** An R script to show the patterns between diversity indices and latitude of the EMPO 3 samples.

-- **nmds_envfit_shan.R:** An R script for NMDS analysis and graphing of the filtered OTU table classified by Shannon Index.
+- **Diversty_LM_all.R:** An R script for linear models between diversity indices and environmental variables of the whole dataset samples.

-- **nmds_envfit_ns_lati.R:** An R script for NMDS analysis and graphing of the filtered OTU table of non-saline samples classified by latitude.
+- **Diversty_LM_EMPO3.R:** An R script for linear models between diversity indices and environmental variables of three EMPO 3 samples.

-- **nmds_envfit_ns_T.R:** An R script for NMDS analysis and graphing of the filtered OTU table of non-saline samples classified by temperatue.
+- **Diversty_LM_local.R:** An R script for linear models between diversity indices and environmental variables of three local dataset samples.

+- **Diversty_LM_PM_1EV.R:** An R script to plot the relationship between diversity indices and a single environmental variable.

+- **Diversty_LM_PM_2EVs_3D.R:** An R script to plot the relationship between diversity indices and two environmental variables.

-- **nmds_envfit_ns_shan.R:** An R script for NMDS analysis and graphing of the filtered OTU table of non-saline samples classified by Shannon Index.
+- **Diversty_pH_EMPO2.R:** An R script to show the patterns between diversity indices and pH of the whole dataset samples and the EMPO 2 samples.

-- **nmds_envfit_s_lati.R:** An R script for NMDS analysis and graphing of the filtered OTU table of saline samples classified by latitude.
+- **Diversty_PM_all.R:** An R script for polynomial regression models between diversity indices and environmental variables of the whole dataset samples.

-- **nmds_envfit_s_T.R:** An R script for NMDS analysis and graphing of the filtered OTU table of saline samples classified by temperatue.
+- **Diversty_PM_EMPO3.R:** An R script for polynomial regression models between diversity indices and environmental variables of three EMPO 3 samples.

-- **nmds_envfit_s_shan.R:** An R script for NMDS analysis and graphing of the filtered OTU table of saline samples classified by Shannon Index.
+- **Diversty_PM_local.R:** An R script for polynomial regression models between diversity indices and environmental variables of three local dataset samples.

-- **nmds_envfit_p_lati.R:** An R script for NMDS analysis and graphing of the filtered OTU table of plant samples classified by latitude.
+- **Diversty_PM_all.R:** An R script for random forest models between diversity indices and environmental variables of the whole dataset samples.

-- **nmds_envfit_p_T.R:** An R script for NMDS analysis and graphing of the filtered OTU table of plant samples classified by temperatue.
+- **Diversty_PM_EMPO3.R:** An R script for random forest models between diversity indices and environmental variables of three EMPO 3 samples.

-- **nmds_envfit_a_lati.R:** An R script for NMDS analysis and graphing of the filtered OTU table of animal samples classified by latitude.
+- **Diversty_PM_local.R:** An R script for random forest models between diversity indices and environmental variables of three local dataset samples.

-- **nmds_envfit_waterns_lati.R:** An R script for NMDS analysis and graphing of the filtered OTU table of Water (non-saline) samples classified by latitude.
+- **Diversty_T_EMPO2.R:** An R script to show the patterns between diversity indices and temperature of the whole dataset samples and the EMPO 2 samples.

 <br/>